 Chatbots: From “stupid hello-sayer” to real help

-Each jeck asks differently
+Everyone asks differently

-Real help finding content
+Real help in finding content

-This meant that we had to define different forms of response to potentially identical or at least very similar questions.
-A question about e.g. B. Child benefit should not only be the general information page, but also the address in response.
-However, it should also be taken into account that the question may arise. different topics throughout the content.
-Therefore, the sensible “nesting” of the answers is a sensible approach when a lot of information is offered.
+This meant that we had to define different answer forms.
+A question about e.g. child benefit should be answered on the general information page and the corresponding address.
+But it should also be taken into account that the question can also refer to different topics within the whole content.
+Therefore, the sensible “nesting” of answers is a good approach when a lot of information is offered.

 Correct answers or not